Toooomey/primal-gym/README.md

 ## Functionality

-The functionality of the site has been tested with chrome developer tools to check for responsiveness and styling issues.
+The functionality of the site has been tested with chrome and Mozilla developer tools to check for responsiveness and styling issues.

 ## Compatibility

-The website has been tested across multiple platforms, Windows OS, Apple OS, tested on devices ranging from iphones to ipads, android devices and tablets and has been checked with Chrome and Mozilla developer tools.
+The website has been tested across multiple platforms, Windows OS, Apple OS, Mobile iOS, tested on devices ranging from iphones to ipads, android devices and tablets and has been checked with Chrome and Mozilla developer tools.